-Canon G7 X Mark II versus Olympus E-M10 III
+Canon G7 X Mark II vs Olympus E-M10 III

-The Canon PowerShot G7 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in February 2016 and August 2017.
+The Canon PowerShot G7 X Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were announced, respectively, in February 2016 and August 2017.
 The G7X Mark II is a fixed lens compact, while the E-M10 III is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X Mark II) and a Four Thirds sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (E-M10 III) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 III is considerably larger (58 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the E-M10 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the E-M10 III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M10 III and their specifications in the Micro Four Thirds Lens Catalog.